-To grant users the rights, you assign them to roles using the Session Recording Authorization Console on the Session Recording Server.
-Three roles are available:
+To grant users the rights, you assign users to roles using the Session Recording Authorization Console on the Session Recording Server.
+Five roles are available:

 For security reasons, grant users only the rights they need to perform specific functions, such as viewing recorded sessions.

 - PolicyAdministrator.
 Grants the right to view, create, edit, delete, and enable recording policies.
 By default, administrators of the machine hosting the Session Recording Server are members of this role.

 - PolicyQuery.
 Allows the servers hosting the Session Recording Agent to request recording policy evaluations.
 By default, authenticated users are members of this role.

 - LoggingWriter.
 Grants the right to write the Administrator Logging logs.
 By default, local administrators and the Network Service group are members of this role.
 Changing the default LoggingWriter membership can cause log writing failure.